Vueling

 Vueling's Barcelona hub has one of Europe's highest delay rates.
 We know which routes and how to claim.

 Vueling is a Spanish low-cost carrier and part of the IAG group (alongside British Airways and Iberia).
-Their Barcelona-El Prat (BCN) hub is one of Europe's most congested, with delay rates exceeding 15% on peak summer routes.
-Vueling frequently cites ATC restrictions as extraordinary circumstances — but many BCN delays are actually due to the airline's own scheduling practices.
+Their Barcelona-El Prat (BCN) hub is one of Europe's most congested, with high delay rates on peak summer routes.
+Vueling sometimes cites ATC restrictions as extraordinary circumstances — but many BCN delays are actually due to the airline's own scheduling practices.

 €600